fditraglia/fditraglia.github.io/research.md

 ## Working Papers
 - [The Controlled Choice Design and Private Paternalism in Pawnshop Borrowing](https://ditraglia.com/pdf/pawn-paper.pdf) (with Issac Meza, Joyce Sadka, Enrique Seira, and Craig McIntosh), *Submitted*
-- [Selection of Invalid Instruments can Improve Estimation in Mendelian Randomization](https://arxiv.org/abs/2107.01513) (with Ashish Patel, Stephen Burgess, and Verena Zuber), Revise and resubmit *Annals of Applied Statistics*.

 ## In Progress
 - Estimation and Inference for Marginal Treatment Effects: a Bayesian Semi-parametric Approach (with Laura Liu)